tealeafraccoon/tealeafraccoon.github.io/_posts/2016-12-26-Fox-Sub-Stats.md

 ### So, how did I get here?

 While this may seem a simplistic (and certainly unsurprising) result, there is considerably more nuance to this problem than meets the eye.
 By far the most difficult - and under-appreciated - element of any statistical analysis is working out precisely what question you're trying to answer, and then finding the data to answer it.
-Here, my starting point was the crudely-phrased stereotype that all foxes are sluts, and my first job was working out how to turn this into a question I could gather data to answer in an objective a manner as possible.
+Here, my starting point was the crudely-phrased stereotype that all foxes are sluts, and my first job was working out how to turn this into a question I could gather data to answer in as objective a manner as possible.

-A key aspect of this process is to form a dataset that is as unambiguous as possible.
+A key aspect of this process is to form a dataset that is largely unambiguous.
 There is clear potential here for a lot of subjectivity, and to ensure fair results this subjectivity has to be minimized.
 Fairly quickly, I decided that the question would have to be restricted to whether foxes were more likely to top or bottom in a sexual context involving two partners.
 I'll acknowledge up front that this is quite a simplification, but it allowed me to form a dataset based around relatively simple rules.

 #### It's all about sex (and penises)